-ScreenCrush’s Comic Strip is a weekly roundup of the hottest superhero movie news items.
-From Marvel to D.C. and points in between, if it pertains to costumed comic-book heroes, we’re covering it here, bringing you our expert analysis.
-This week, we have 'Man of Steel' soundtrack mash-ups, Thanos rumors for 'Guardians of the Galaxy' and 'Avengers 2' plus a look into Spider-Man’s “future.”
+ScreenCrush’s Comic Strip is a weekly roundup of the hottest superhero movie/TV news items.
+From Marvel to DC and points in between, if it pertains to costumed comic book heroes, we’re covering it here, bringing you our expert analysis.
+This week, Kevin Feige discusses the future of the MCU, Deadpool meets Colossus, and Suicide Squad reveals a big plot point.

 For a long time, it was rumored that Captain Marvel would make an appearance in Avengers: Age of Ultron.
 And then those rumors dried up, replaced by official word that Carol Danvers would not be making her big screen debut in the film.
 Now, we have confirmation that those early rumors were on point at the very least.
 Captain Marvel was this close to showing up in the Avengers sequel, so much so that special effects footage was shot for her appearance.

 Joss Whedon has not been shy about why he’s done directing massive Marvel movies after Avengers: Age of Ultron.
 He’s tired.
 So tired, in fact, that he wasn’t able to properly engage in a Marvel Cinematic Universe tradition with his second outing and cram the frame with tiny easter eggs that only fans will notice and appreciate.